manogna-45/daily-coding-march-2026/README.md

 - Month numbers using switch
 - Price of drinking using switch
 - Movie ticket eligibility using operators
-- COncert entry using operators
+- Concert entry using operators
+- Eligible to vote